Redstone-D/starberry/starberry/readme.md

 You may get the file

 # Update log

+0.3.3: Data sent from Url_encoded_form is now being automatically decoded.
+You may set random key for the Application.
+Default will be a 32 char long string generated randomly.
+Short cuts of form access has been enabled. redirect_response() function is now available to provide a redirect response.

+(Important Syntax Upgrade) akari_render! and akari_json! now can plug in functions, expressions, nested objects and so on inside, no need to first define then use. akari_render! now can accept zero arguments.
+Upgraded Akari into 0.2.0

+0.3.2: Re-export Url trait properly, enabled cookie manipulation.
+Enable request.get_path() to get segments of URL.
+Bug fix: Now "any" url can be proporly used.
+Upgraded Akari into 0.1.3

+0.3.1: Enabled reading files from request, multiple file in a single input can also be handled.
+Now nested JSON is supported and you may use akari_json! to directly return a JSON object.
+(Bug fix) Now starberry run is enabled.
+Optimized form reading

+0.3.0: Akari template in use.
+You may call `akari_render!` to return a HttpResponse using the template system.
+Json response are also ready for use.
+You may parse a json using Object module, a json can be generated using `object!` macro.

+The main program is updated.
+You may use `starberry new` to start a new project for starberry, also `starberry release` command is ready in use

+Read more about akari: https://crates.io/crates/akari

 0.2.3 Templates now in use.
 Please use `starberry build` instead of `cargo build` when building exe for running.
 The config of the command is the same